GRRLIB/GRRLIB/README.md

 LIBS	:= -lgrrlib -lpngu `$(PREFIX)pkg-config freetype2 libpng libjpeg --libs` -lfat
 ```

-Since GRRLIB and libpngu are now installed into the porlibs folder, make sure you don't have any leftovers from previous installations.
+Since GRRLIB and libpngu are now installed into the portlibs folder, make sure you don't have any leftovers from previous installations.
 You will need to manually delete unneeded libraries in _devkitPro\libogc\lib\wii_ as well as include files in _devkitPro\libogc\include_

 ## Using GitHub